 Independence is sometimes confused for a lack of loyalty, as well.
 However, an outsourced CFO who is treated well and integrated well into the company is unlikely to simply vanish because a better offer comes along.
 Companies with cultures that lead to disloyalty will find that both outsourced and internal workers are disloyal, and the problem lies with company culture, not whether an employee is internal or external.

-Finally, it is true that some confidential data may be exposed to external parties, and many companies are very wary of this aspect of hiring part-time workers, who may simultaneously work for another company.
+Many companies are very wary of potentially exposing confidential data to part-time workers who may simultaneously work for another company.
 But legal repercussions can be outlined in contracts, perhaps in non-compete clauses that are agreed to before the start of work.
 And actual figures can be restricted to company-owned equipment or office-access only.
 These two solutions ensure part-time CFOs cannot simply pass confidential financial data off to competitors.

 When hiring a part-time CFO, it is essential the CFO and the business mesh well.
 This means the company culture must be accepting of the part-time CFO, and, due to the CFO’s role as a top manager, the employees must accept the CFO’s authority.
 The worst possible scenario is when employees reject a part-time CFO’s position or actively fight it out of fear for their own jobs or a misunderstanding of what the “outsider” is bringing to the company or “dictating” to internal personnel.
 Cultural fit is essential for retaining talent, and if a new, part-time C-suite executive is shifting the culture too much from the top down, there may be some retention issues with current in-house employees.

 On the other hand, when external CFOs source ideas from internal workers, engage affected individuals, and thoroughly explain decisions, even major changes will meet far less resistance, resulting in better implementation and higher productivity as employees are motivated by involvement and clear reasoning.